amit-649/epic-games-auto-claimer/readme.md

 Download this project (Click the green Code button -> Download ZIP and unzip it).

 Install Python if you don't have it.
-(Download Here).

 Important: When installing, check the box that says "Add Python to PATH".
 Seriously, don't skip this!